 Your website is the tool through which you connect with all of your customers.
 Accessibility is key for ensuring that customers have equal ability to access your website, regardless of their personal capabilities.
 ADA compliance doesn’t just help ensure that your website meets the right standards for legal compliance.
 It also helps you connect with more customers.

 A Look at ADA Compliance

-What does it mean to be ADA compliant?
+What does it mean to be ADA-compliant?
 In your physical business, that means everything from ensuring that customers have equal bathrooms to designing your physical store in a way that is accessible to everyone.
-Online, that means addressing several key concerns to ensure that all users can easily connect and interact with your website.
+Online, means addressing several key concerns to ensure that all users can easily connect and interact with your website.

 An ADA-compliant website is: